Digital art which pays back debt, restoring justice and the dignity of returning citizens.

 The PR1S0N Art project teams up with existing art programs and community prison partners to create digital collections.
 Each collection is sold as an NFT on Ethereum.
 The funds raised from the sale are used to pay prisoner’s financial debts, reducing re-entry friction, re-incarceration rates, restoring dignity to the returning citizens and enabling government institutions to retrieve billions of dollars in uncollected debts.

 Receipts from debt payments are added back to the collection, so a collector holds not just art, but the full transactional story of a human being's restorative journey.
-The collection includes artworks from multiple artists, but is sold as a single object, which creates a provably equitable way of splitting funds among artists.

 The information associated with each collection is stored permanently on Ethereum and can be verified by anyone.
 This includes name, inmate ID, and jurisdiction, along with the digital artworks.
 The proceeds of any sale are handled by a smart contract, the source code for which anyone can also verify.
 This contract enforces the correct distribution of funds and cannot be intefered with.